Dekode1859/Finance-Tracker/README.md

 ### How It Works

-The workflow:
+The workflow uses the official [Hugging Face Spaces GitHub Action](https://github.com/huggingface/huggingface-spaces) to:

-1. Clones your repository
+1. Check if your Hugging Face token works
-2. Checks if a HuggingFace Space with the same name exists
+2. Create a Hugging Face Space with the same name as your GitHub repository
-3. Creates one if it doesn't exist
-4. Configures the Space with Streamlit as the SDK
+3. Configure the Space with Streamlit as the SDK
-5. Copies all necessary files from your repository
-6. Adds HuggingFace-specific configuration files
-7. Pushes everything to the HuggingFace Space repository
+4. Deploy your code to the Space
+5. Set up any required secrets

+### Troubleshooting

+If you encounter issues:

+1. **Authentication Errors**: Make sure your HF_TOKEN has write permissions and hasn't expired
+2. **Permission Issues**: Verify your Hugging Face account has permission to create Spaces
+3. **Name Conflicts**: Ensure no other Space with the same name already exists
+4. **Missing Variables**: Check that all required secrets are set in GitHub

 ## Local Development